Enamorada de Ti (song)

 "Enamorada de Ti" ("In Love With You") is a song recorded by American Tejano recording artist Selena for her second studio album, Ven Conmigo (1990).
 The song was written by Selena y Los Dinos band member Pete Astudillo and her brother, A.B.
-Quintanilla III, and produced by Quintanilla, and is a Spanish-language adaptation of "Is It the Beat?", an English song originally written by Quintanilla III and Pamela Phillips Oland and recorded by Selena in 1989 for a potential English-language crossover album.
-"Enamorada de Ti" is a freestyle song, a musical genre popular during the late 1980s.
-The recording was remixed by Juan Magan for the eponymous album in 2012, a project headed by Humberto Gatica.
-Although the song was moderately successful during the early 1990s, it was exposed to a wider audience in the remix album Enamorada de Ti.
-Because of this, the song peaked at number 17 on the US Billboard Regional Mexican Digital Songs chart that year.
-In 1997, the posthumously-released remix version of "Is It the Beat?" adopted the rap verse found in "Enamorada de Ti".
+Quintanilla III, and produced by Quintanilla.
+It is a Spanish-language adaptation of "Is It the Beat?", an English song originally written by Quintanilla III and Pamela Phillips Oland.
+The English version was recorded by Selena in 1989 for a potential English-language crossover album.

+"Enamorada de Ti" falls under the freestyle genre, which was popular in the late 1980s.
+The recording was later remixed by Juan Magan for the eponymous album in 2012, a project led by Humberto Gatica.
+While the original song had moderate success in the early 1990s, it gained wider exposure through the remix album Enamorada de Ti.
+As a result, the song reached number 17 on the US Billboard Regional Mexican Digital Songs chart that year.

+In 1997, a posthumously-released remix version of "Is It the Beat?" incorporated the rap verse from "Enamorada de Ti".

-In the Spanish lyrics, the protagonist proclaims to her love interest how she cannot function normally in his absence, because she is in love with him; while the English lyrics deal with falling in love at first sight at a nightclub.
-Selena performed "Enamorada de Ti" during her Ven Conmigo Tour (1990–92) and at the 1990 Tejano Music Awards, where she received the Female Vocalist of the Year award; she also performed "Is It The Beat?" at least once as part of a medley with the Spanish version during the Ven Conmigo Tour.
-During the first season of Telemundo's La Voz Kids, a Spanish-language version of the US singing competition The Voice, Xairexis Garcia performed "Enamorada de Ti".
+In the Spanish lyrics of "Enamorada de Ti," the protagonist expresses her inability to function normally in the absence of her love interest, emphasizing her deep love for him.
+On the other hand, the English lyrics focus on falling in love at first sight in a nightclub setting.
+Selena performed "Enamorada de Ti" during her Ven Conmigo Tour (1990–92) and at the 1990 Tejano Music Awards, where she received the Female Vocalist of the Year award.
+She also performed "Is It The Beat?" at least once, often as part of a medley with the Spanish version during the Ven Conmigo Tour.

+Furthermore, during the first season of Telemundo's La Voz Kids, a Spanish-language version of the US singing competition The Voice, Xairexis Garcia performed "Enamorada de Ti".